 The Community Engagement Advisory Board members shall consist of 16 public members, appointed by the Governing Board.
 Members include the end users of the data system including practitioners, families, students, adult learners and workers, community organization staff, research organization staff, and advocacy organization staff.

-Community Engagement Advisory Board members serve three year terms, with the initial appointment term staggered such that one-third of the positions expire each year.
+Community Engagement Advisory Board members serve three year terms.

 Representatives of specific institutions serve no more than one consecutive term and can only have one seat on the Community Engagement Advisory Board at a time.
-To establish staggered terms at the outset of the Cradle-to-Career System development, all seats are appointed in year one, but some terms are shorter, such that five positions are appointed for one year, five positions are appointed for three years.